JoeLee-KR/jvPalm/README.md

 - current work:
   - with Zulu jdk11 for x64
   - relay data trasfer from  snowflake to mysql (query_history:mvSFQH)
-  - add key-pair to mvSFQH as v2
+  - add key-pair to mvSFQH as v2 (user PALMADMIN@snowflake)

 ### toDo
   - find more tables to monitoring... for snowflake